 There was a positive correlation between BMI and wealth.
 There were more underweight people in low-income groups without a mobile phone and more overweight people in highincome groups with Internet access.
-In Yangon, 15.0% participants were underweight (BMI<18.5) and 37.9% were overweight (BMI \geq 25), whereas in Bago 41.4% participants were underweight and 12.4% were overweight.
+In Yangon, 15.0% participants were underweight (BMI<18.5) and 37.9% were overweight (BMI ≥25), whereas in Bago 41.4% participants were underweight and 12.4% were overweight.
+Still as the study is cross-sectional study, the relationship between cause and effect needs to be carefully examined.